Anthony Richardson (American football): Early life

-Richardson played for Eastside High School in Gainesville, Florida.
+Richardson was born on May 22, 2002, in Miami, Florida.
+He later attended Loften High School in Gainesville, Florida.
+However, he played quarterback for Eastside High School's football team.
 During his high school career, he had 4,633 passing yards with 37 passing touchdowns, along with 1,633 rushing yards and 41 touchdowns.
 He committed to play college football at the University of Florida.

 College career

 Richardson appeared in just four games during his first year at Florida in 2020, completing one of two passes for 27 yards with a touchdown and interception.
 He was able to redshirt his first year of collegiate eligibility.
-Richardson entered 2021 as the backup to Emory Jones, but still earned more playing time.
-Against LSU, he replaced Jones and completed 10 of 19 passes for 167 yards with three touchdowns, two interceptions and a rushing touchdown.
+Richardson entered 2021 as the backup to Emory Jones.
+Against the LSU Tigers, he replaced Jones and completed 10 of 19 passes for 167 yards with three touchdowns, two interceptions and a rushing touchdown.